MarcelineVQ/twow-raid-visuals/README.md

   - Incantagos Blizzard and Guided-Ley Beam have additional indication to show what area they affect.
   - Anomalus soak zones have much improved visibility.
   - Medivh Flamestrike indicates its area of effect.
 Corruption of Medivh has much stronger indication on your character.
   - Rupturan Flamestrikes indicate their area of effect.
-Dirt Mount indicates its radius.
+Dirt Mound indicates its radius.
   - Sanv Tas'dal indicates the radius of his Overflowing hatred.
 Netherwalkers, when visible in the first place, have improved visibility.
-Arena has improved fps.
   - Mark of the Highlord decurse explosion given rough area of effect indication.
   - Trash:
     - Karazhan Protectors indicate Spell Reflect with green coloring.